 As with a variety of healthcare professions, there is some state-to-state variance in what tasks non-veterinarians in the veterinary field are permitted to perform.
-Laws are established state by state, and each may have slightly different standards about exactly what veterinary technicians and veterinary assistants are permitted to do on an animal.
+Laws are established state by state, and each may have slightly different standards about exactly what vet technicians and vet assistants are permitted to do on an animal.

 Of course, the reasons behind the laws and their rationales are different.
 The defined role of the veterinary technician and veterinary assistant may differ between states, and what is allowed in each state is often different.

 The American Veterinary Medical Association lists state-by-state laws and statutes regarding what veterinary techs and assistants can perform.
-The official definition of the roles of veterinary technician are “a person duly certified by the examining board to work under the direct supervision of a licensed veterinarian.”
-A veterinary assistant is “a person not holding a license, permit or certificate issued by the board.”
+The official definition of the roles of vet technician are “a person duly certified by the examining board to work under the direct supervision of a licensed veterinarian.”
+A vet assistant is “a person not holding a license, permit or certificate issued by the board.”

-The difference, then, between a veterinary technician and assistant is that a veterinary tech is certified and holds a license, permit, or other certification, while an assistant many times does not.
+The difference, then, between a vet technician and assistant is that a veterinary tech is certified and holds a license, permit, or other certification, while an assistant many times does not.

-According to the AVMA’s list, veterinary techs may perform the “nonsurgical veterinary treatment of animal diseases and conditions, including administration of vaccines” under direct supervision of a veterinarian.
+According to the AVMA’s list, vet techs may perform the “nonsurgical veterinary treatment of animal diseases and conditions, including administration of vaccines” under direct supervision of a veterinarian.
 This treatment includes:

 - Observations and findings related to animal diseases and conditions that can be used by a veterinarian to establish a diagnosis or prognosis of a certain condition.
 This includes x rays, specimen collection (nonsurgical), blood draws, and lab testing procedures